thre3firstnames/stock-analysis/README.md

 ![Pre_Refactoring_2017.png](/Resources/Pre_Refactoring_2017.png)
 ![Pre_Refactoring_2018.png](/Resources/Pre_Refactoring_2018.png)

-In this incarnation of the code, we used the ```tickers``` array within a nested ```For``` loop and forced the code to look at every line of the dataset each time a new ticker was referenced.
+In this incarnation of the code, I used the ```tickers``` array within a nested ```For``` loop and forced the code to look at every line of the dataset each time a new ticker was referenced.
 This made the program unnecessarily cumbersome, hence the longer execution times pictured above.

 ```
     For i = 0 To 11